AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note: **You'll see that the new field is placed under a node that is the tenant for your Experience Cloud Org (wwfovlab###).
+    >[!NOTE] You'll see that the new field is placed under a node that is the tenant for your Experience Cloud Org (wwfovlab###).
 Any custom fields you create for a custom mixin will all be under this namespace.
 While this may not seem like a big deal right now, you'll see that this notation makes it challenging in the future to practically and logically keep fields grouped together.
 For example, if I were to extend an existing mixin (vs creating a new one like we are now), you'll see that same name spacing appear in the middle of the standard mixin.

     Again, this will make more sense as to why this can be a problem for customers as you progress through the exercises, but for now, it's important to understand that 1) XDM is still new 2) best practices are evolving, and 3) there will be changes and new standards that may come out within months, or even weeks, of this writing.
 Be flexible with what you're learning now.
 Take it in but know that things can change quickly on the XDM Schema front.